advaita-saha/zk-hashVerifier/README.md

 This project is a simple implementation of a zero-knowledge proof to verify ownership of a hash for a particular data.
 The proof is based on the Poseidon hash function.

+We can prove that we know the original data for the given hash without revealing it.

 The proof is a proof of knowledge of a hash for a particular data.
 The prover proves that he knows a hash for a particular data without revealing the data itself.
 The verifier verifies that the prover knows a hash for a particular data.
 The proof is based on the Poseidon hash function